2023 Golden Globes: The Banshees of Inisherin and Abbott Elementary snare key accolades

 Eddie Murphy

-On the small-screen side of things, ABC’s school-based sitcom Abbott Elementary topped this year’s winners with three gongs.
+On the small-screen side of things, ABC’s Abbott Elementary topped this year’s winners with three prizes.

-Another first-time winner in the comedy line-ups was Jeremy Allen White as he took home Best Actor in a TV Series (Comedy/Musical) for his fiery role as a stressed chef in the Hulu series The Bear.
+Another first-time winner in the comedy line-ups was Jeremy Allen White, as the former Shameless star took home Best Actor (Comedy/Musical) for his fiery performance as overburdened chef Carmen “Carmy” Berzatto in FX’s The Bear.

-On the dramatic acting front, an absent Zendaya scored a first Globe success in Best Actress (Drama) for her powerful role in the HBO drama Euphoria while fellow no-show Kevin Costner surprisingly landed Best Actor (Drama) for the Paramount series Yellowstone.
-His victory meant that fellow nominee Bob Odenkirk missed out on winning a single Globe throughout his entire run as corrupt lawyer Jimmy McGill/Saul Goodman in Better Call Saul!
+On the acting front, an absent Zendaya scored a first Globe success in Best Actress (Drama) for her powerful role as drug-addicted student Rue Bennett in HBO’s Euphoria, while fellow no-show Kevin Costner was surprisingly awarded Best Actor (Drama) ahead of the likes of Bob Odenkirk (Better Call Saul) and Adam Scott (Severance) for his turn as veteran rancher John Dutton in Paramount’s Yellowstone.

-For his controversial portrayal of serial-killer Jeffrey Dahmer in Monster: The Jeffrey Dahmer Story, Evan Peters eased his way to victory in Best Actor (Mini-Series) while Paul Walter Hauser won the Supporting Actor category for his chilling performance as convicted murderer Larry Hall in Black Bird.
+On the dark side of things, Evan Peters eased his way to victory in the Best Actor (Limited/Anthology/TV Movie) category for his controversial portrayal of serial-killer Jeffrey Dahmer in FX’s Dahmer – Monster: The Jeffrey Dahmer Story, while Paul Walter Hauser won the Best Supporting Actor category for his chilling turn as convicted murderer Larry Hall in Apple TV+’s Black Bird.

 BEST TELEVISION SERIES (DRAMA)